cvonk/CALalarm/README.md

 ### Schematic

 Haptic motor `M1` draws 100 mA at 5 Volts.
-The GPIO "on" voltage of the ESP32 is typically about 3.1 Volt and can supply up to 20 mA.
-To drive the transistor to saturation we need a V<sub>be</sub> = 0.6 Volt.
-This implies that for I<sub>b</sub> = 2.5 mA, we need a resistor `R3` of 1 k&ohm;.
+The GPIO "on" voltage of the ESP32 is typically 3.1 Volt and can supply up to 20 mA.
+To drive the PN2222A transistor to saturation, we need a V<sub>be</sub> = 0.6 Volt.
+This implies that for I<sub>b</sub> of 2.5 mA, the base resistor `R3` should be 1 k&ohm;.
 Note that, diode `D1` protects for reverse back current due to the motor inductance.

 The piezo buzzer `X1`, when driven with a 5 V<sub>pp</sub> 1 kHz square wave, also draws 100 mA.
 That implies that the base resistor `R1` should be 1 k&ohm; as well.
-Resistor `R2` to discharge the capacitive piezo element, as specified in the [datasheet](https://product.tdk.com/en/system/files?file=dam/doc/product/sw_piezo/sw_piezo/piezo-buzzer/catalog/piezoelectronic_buzzer_ps_en.pdf).
+We use resistor `R2`, to discharge the capacitive piezo element, as specified in the datasheet.

-For the current limiting resistor `R4`, we just follow the test setup from the datasjeet with a value of 1 k&ohm;.
+For the phototransistor `Q1`, the value for the current limiting resistor `R4` is taken from the test setup in its datasheet.

 ![Schematic](hardware/CALalarm-r1.svg)

 ### Bill of materials

-Instead of the Feather products, you can probably also use the 0.96" OLED ESP-WROOM-32 ESP32 Display 2.4GHz WiFi Bluetooth Dual Mode Development Board Display for Arduino.

 | Name          | Description                                             | Sugggested mfr/part#       |
 |---------------|---------------------------------------------------------|----------------------------|